elastic/apm/specs/agents/tracing-spans-limit.md

 #### Checking the limit

 Before creating a span,
-agents must determine whether creating that span would exceed the span limit.
+agents must determine whether that span would exceed the span limit.
 The limit is reached when the number of reported spans is greater or equal to the max number of spans.
 In other words, the limit is reached if this condition is true: